shri30yans/YeetBot/README.md

-# yeetbot
-This is my first discord bot and the first big Python Project that I have undertaken.
-It is a simple bot with a few Utility and meme commands that I was expermenting with.
-To run the bot you would have to create a .env with a Variable DISCORD_TOKEN that would be assigned your bot's discord token.
 ## ***Yeet Bot***
+This is my first Discord Bot.
+It is a simple bot with a few Utility and meme commands.

 ### Functions:

 * Post's Memes from Reddit